 These are fantastic places to house your Emergency, Opportunity, and Sinking funds.

-A great place to play around with individual stock-picking is in your tax-advantaged accounts like a Roth.
-You sidestep any tax implications.
+A great place to experiment with stock-picking is in tax-advantaged accounts like a Roth IRA.
+These accounts let you buy and sell stocks without worrying about immediate tax consequences.

 Replicate These Portfolio Models Yourself